MattKevan/kevan.tv/_articles/component-based-design-what-it-is-and-how-to-do-it.md

 date: '2016-10-07 00:00:00'
 layout: post
 tags: []
-description: As the web evolves and gains complexity, so our approach to designing websites needs to become more sophisticated.
+lead: As the web evolves and gains complexity, so our approach to designing websites needs to become more sophisticated.
-thumbnail: ''
-banner: ''
+tags:
+- How to
+- Design
 author: Matt Kevan
 ---